DMTN-214

 This is used to manage the passwords for the Kafka users that can access the alert stream: their passwords are set in 1Password, copied into Vault with the script, and then automatically synchronized into Strimzi KafkaUsers (see also: DMTN-210 3.2.3.1: 1Password, Vault, and Passwords).

-Kowl [2] is a web application that provides a UI for a Kafka broker.
+Kowl [Kowl: A Web UI for Apache Kafka, n.d.] is a web application that provides a UI for a Kafka broker.
 It can help with peeking at messages in the Kafka topics, viewing the broker’s configuration, monitoring the state of consumer groups, and more.

 export KAFKA_USER=$(op item get "alert-stream idfint kafka-admin" --fields label=username)